All Episodes

 I mean, I could go on and on.

-How about the fact that uh triple A now says gas prices are headed to less than three dollars a gallon, Sean?
+How about the fact that the AAA now says gas prices are headed to less than $3 a gallon, Sean?

 I mean, these are very positive signs for the economy.

-You're right about the energy uh part of the equation, which is, you know, we're now we now have policies in place to make America energy dominant.
+You're right about the energy part of the equation, which is, you know, we now have policies in place to make America energy dominant.

-He did a trade deal with the European Union where they committed a trillion dollars to sp to buy energy from us and not fund Vladimir Putin's war machine.
+He did a trade deal with the European Union where they committed $1 trillion to buy energy from us and not fund Vladimir Putin's war machine.

 Donald Trump just gave us the largest tax cut in American history.